Raghad919/adoption-website/README.md

 # adoption-website team project

-This project was developed by me and my team as part of a university assignment.
+This project was developed by me and my team.
 The idea was to build a simple yet functional website for pet adoption we named it adaptly, where users can view and adopt pets.

 Technologies Used:
 - HTML